grandstaish/paperparcel/README.md

 PaperParcel is an annotation processor that automatically generates the `CREATOR` and `writeToParcel(...)` implementations for you when writing [Parcelable](http://developer.android.com/intl/es/reference/android/os/Parcelable.html) objects.
 PaperParcel fully supports both Java and Kotlin (including [Kotlin Data Classes](https://kotlinlang.org/docs/reference/data-classes.html)).
 Additionally, PaperParcel supports Google's [AutoValue](https://github.com/google/auto/tree/master/value) via an [AutoValue Extension](http://jakewharton.com/presentation/2016-03-08-ny-android-meetup/).

-PaperParcel supports a wide range of common Android/Java value and container types out the box, including many types that [Parcel](http://developer.android.com/intl/es/reference/android/os/Parcel.html) and [Bundle](https://developer.android.com/reference/android/os/Bundle.html) don't support natively (e.g. `Set`, `SparseArray`, `ArrayMap`, etc).
-The full list of supported types can be found [here](paperparcel/src/main/java/paperparcel/adapter).
-Support for any other type can be added using [TypeAdapters](README.md#typeadapters).
+Out of the box, PaperParcel supports all of the types that are supported by the [Parcel](https://developer.android.com/reference/android/os/Parcel.html) class, including a few minor additions (e.g. `java.util.Set`).
+Support for any other types can be added using custom [TypeAdapters](README.md#typeadapters).

 ## Usage